zhufuyi/sponge_doc/en/web-development-protobuf.md

 ### 🔹Creating a Web Service Project

-In the sponge UI interface, click on the left-hand menu **[Protobuf]** --> **[Create Web Service]**.
-Select the proto file(s) (multiple selections are possible), fill in the other parameters, and hover over the question mark `?` to view parameter descriptions.
+In the sponge UI interface:

+1. click on the left-hand menu `Protobuf` --> `Create Web Service`.
+2. Select the proto file(s) (multiple selections are possible).
+3. Fill in the other parameters, and hover over the question mark `?` to view parameter descriptions.

 After completing the parameters, click the `Download Code` button to generate the web service project code, as shown in the image below:

 ![web-http](assets/images/web-http-pb.png)